-Dr Annabel Howell reminded the Board that an emphasise needed to be placed on the real matter of ensuring people were cared for in the right place for them and not on closing beds.
+Dr Annabel Howell reminded the Board that an emphasis needed to be placed on the real matter of ensuring people were cared for in the right place for them and not on closing beds.
 She commented that there was much evidence to support caring for the elderly at home or in homely settings instead of in a hospital where they often deteriorated.

 Mr Taylor enquired about the impact of the Day of Care Audit (DOCA), Choices Policy and general provision of services to enable people to stay in their own homes.
 Mr Rob McCulloch-Graham commented that the IJB had invested in various facilities, initiatives and policies such as step down facilities, discharge to assess policy, reablement and hospital to home.
-He advised that the Choices Policy was a criteria for each step down facility and it had been refreshed several times to ensure the capacity and flow through those facilities was appropriately maximized.
+He advised that the Choices Policy was a criteria for each step down facilities was appropriately maximized.
 The DOCA had identified across each stage in the patient pathway how some 50% of patients could have been treated and looked after elsewhere and as a consequence of that initiatives had been introduced.
 All of the facilities, policies and initiatives that had been introduced were fundamental in supporting the shift in the balance of care from acute to the community to the benefit of patients.

-Further discussion focused on: reporting within a tolerance level that could be managed; delivery of £5.8m recurring savings; forecast deficit of £1.34m on set aside; Integration Joint Board (IJB) overspend of £2.3m of which £1.3m was set aside therefore how much of the £2.3m did the IJB have control over; the £1.3m set aside would be reduced through a reduction in beds by the IJB issuing a direction the NHS to reduce beds; non delivery on recurrent savings targets; financial impact of surge beds remaining open for longer than anticipated; and closure of surge beds and potential to impact on waiting times, A&E performance and elective operations.
+Further discussion focused on: reporting within a tolerance level that could be managed; delivery of $\pounds 5.8$ m recurring savings; forecast deficit of $\pounds 1.34$ m on set aside; Integration Joint Board (IJB) overspend of $\pounds 2.3$ m of which $\pounds 1.3$ m was set aside therefore how much of the $\pounds 2.3$ m did the IJB have control over; the $\pounds 1.3$ m set aside would be reduced through a reduction in beds by the IJB issuing a direction the NHS to reduce beds; non delivery on recurrent savings targets; financial impact of surge beds remaining open for longer than anticipated; and closure of surge beds and potential to impact on waiting times, A&E performance and elective operations.

-The BOARD noted the report and requested regular updates on the forecast position as at 31st March 2020 to ensure delivery of financial targets in 2019/20.
+The BOARD noted the report and requested regular updates on the forecast position as at 31^{st} March 2020 to ensure delivery of financial targets in 2019/20.